-When Bob dropped us off in Manly, parking in a local ramp, we all walked out to the Corso outdoor mall.
+When Bob dropped us off in Manly, parking in a local ramp, we walked out to the Corso outdoor mall.
 We had a bit of shopping in mind.
-We parted ways with Bob while Tom and I headed to the pharmacy for a few last minute toiletries.
+We parted ways with Bob while Tom and I headed to the pharmacy for a few last-minute toiletries.

 |Tom with Christine and Colin, the fabulous friends we met on the last cruise.
 We were thrilled to see them again.|

-Although I don’t own any dressy “tops” a dressy skirt could help me feel slightly more appropriate on the formal nights.
+Although I don’t own any dressy “tops,” a dressy skirt could help me feel slightly more appropriate on formal nights.
 Once we got everything we needed at the pharmacy, we wandered along the lengthy boulevard in the Corso while I visited a few women’s shops.

-Prices are high on clothing, shoes and many items in Australia.
-As I perused a few items I winced over the how expensive everything was priced but remained determined to find what I wanted.
+Prices are high on clothing, shoes, and many items in Australia.
+As I perused a few things, I winced over how expensive everything was but remained determined to find what I wanted.

-Finally, at the popular Sussan store, I found the perfect skirt but again cringed over the price of AU $89.95 but when converting it to US dollars at $67.70 (tax included), it didn’t seem so bad after all.
-I handed over my credit card and made the purchase.
+Finally, at the popular Sussan store, I found the perfect skirt but again cringed over the price of AU 89.95, but when converting it to US dollars at $67.70 (tax included), it didn’t seem so bad after all.
+So I handed over my credit card and made the purchase.

 |As a big slab of bacon oozed out of Colin’s burger, he couldn’t resist taking a photo.|

 Then, of course, in typical enthusiastic shopper style, I longed for an appropriate pair of shoes that would work well with the knee-length “pencil” skirt.
 Stopping at a few shoe stores as we continued the walk on the Corso, my mission appeared hopeless.